 - How the negligence of the property owner caused your fall

 - If you slipped and fell on government property, then your accident report must also include details such as lost wages, medical costs, medical professionals that you have visited or consulted with, and a diagram of the area in which the accident occurred.

 Delaying Can Hurt Your Case

 If you delay too long in filing your accident report, the insurance company will argue that you did not take your accident seriously, that you may not have really been injured, and potentially that you have no proof that the accident even occurred, let alone what caused it.
 Additionally, keep in mind that some injuries caused by your accident may take several days or longer to surface.
 By filing the accident report in a timely manner, you negate the insurance company’s potential argument that, should you later discover that your injuries are serious, this accident was not the cause.

 If you are injured inside a private business or on government property, the property owner may have some sort of form for you to fill out once you inform them of your injury.
 Here in California, you are not required to sign the report when you submit it.
-This gives you the opportunity to review the report with a qualified Los Angeles personal injury attorney to make sure your rights are protected before signing the submission.
+This gives you the opportunity to review the report with a qualified slip and fall attorney to make sure your rights are protected before signing the report.
 If the property owner refuses to provide you with a copy of the report, then you can snap a photo of it with your phone.